How Much To Renew Driving Licence: Renewal Cost And Fees UK

 - Your National Insurance number

-- Details of any medication or health issues
+- Details of any medication or health conditions relevant to driving

 How Much Does A Provisional Driving Licence Cost?

-A provisional driving licence costs £34 when applied online, or £43 by post.
-This allows you to:
+A provisional driving licence costs £34 when applied for online and £43 by post.
+This is the starting document for anyone learning to drive in the UK.
+It allows you to:

 - Be at least 15 years and 9 months old